The Miracle of Morgan's Creek: Critical response

-Later reviews
+Modern appraisal

 In 1991, Pauline Kael wrote, "This is one of Preston Sturges's surreal-slapstick-satire-conniption-fit comedies, and part of our great, crude heritage."

 In 1987, British critic Leslie Halliwell gave it three of four stars, stating: "Weird and wonderful one-man assault on the Hays Office and sundry other American institutions such as motherhood and politics: an indescribable, tasteless, roaringly funny mêlée, as unexpected at the time as it was effective, like a kick in the pants to all other film comedies."

-Reviews from review aggregator Rotten Tomatoes indicate an 87% approval rate with an average of 8.2/10 based on 30 reviews.
-Its critics' consensus says: "The Miracle of Morgan's Creek finds director Preston Sturges at his most zanily subversive -- not to mention hilarious."
-Metacritic assigned a weighted average of 86 out of 100 based on 15 critics, indicating "universal acclaim" and labelling it a "must see".

 In a positive review of nine out of ten stars by Mike Massie, writing for Gone With The Twins, states the film is "handled with a spectacular hilarity and cleverness; when the hole is dug this deep, the only way out is through further outrageousness."
 Jeffrey M. Anderson of Combustible Celluloid gave a rating of three-and-a-half stars out of four, noting the zany tone of the film, and positively questioning how Sturges got away with such a film, especially during the era of the Hays Code.

-Home media

-The film was released on DVD and VHS on September 6, 2005.
+Metacritic, which uses a weighted average, assigned the a score of 86 out of 100, based on 15 critics, indicating "universal acclaim".